cloudlab-aia/PINNs/README.md

 <h1 aligh="center">Physics-Informed Neural Networks for the Harmonic Oscillator</h1>
 <p align="center">Physics-Informed Neural Networks for the Harmonic Oscillator</p>

-# Physics-Informed Neural Networks for the Harmonic Oscillator

 This repository contains hte code implementation of the PINN experiments performed inn the paper Physics-Informed Neural Networks for the Harmonic Oscillator.

 ## Contents